Infinite Dimensional Topological-Holomorphic Symmetry in Three-Dimensions: Radial Quantisation

-Theorem \ref{thm:higherkac} gives us the Poisson brackets of the modes of the conserved currents associated to the infinite dimensional symemtry of the three-dimensional action \eqref{3daction}.
+\textbf{Theorem} \ref{thm:higherkac} gives us commutation relations of the modes of the currents associated to the infinite dimensional symemtry of the three-dimensional action \eqref{3daction}.
 This is in complete analogy to the Kac-Moody algebra satisfied by the modes of the conserved currents in the Wess-Zumino-Witten model.
-In the next section, we will show that the current modes can be identified with the generators of a centrally extended affine graded Lie algebra.
+In the next section, we will show that the current modes can be identified with the generators of a centrally extended affine graded Lie algebra

-\begin{remark} In \S 4.3 of ~\cite{Garner:2023zqn}, the authors construct a \textit{Raviolo current algebra} by tensoring a Lie superalgebra with the cohomology of the raviolo, and endow it with a bilinear form of even degree.
-In that setting, the vanishing brackets arise between generators valued in the odd part $\mathfrak{g}_1$ of the Lie superalgebra.
-In contrast, our construction uses a Lie 2-algebra tensored with the same cohomology, but equipped with a bilinear form of degree $-1$.
-As a consequence, the vanishing brackets in our case occur between degree $0$ elements (the $L_n$'s), while the non-trivial brackets involve degree $-1$ elements (the $H_n$'s).
-This shift in grading structure can be traced back to the differing degrees of the bilinear forms used in each construction. \end{remark}

-\begin{remark} Recall from \textit{Remark \ref{nonchiral}} the non-chiral 3d action \eqref{ec:nonchiralaction} defined in terms of $\CB$.
-In the split case $M\cong \Sigma\times S$ where $S$ is compact, the associated conserved Noether charge aspects are 2-forms with components